Skip to content

 Prerequisites

-• A toolkit that supports Indexing (see list below) and is added to your project/agent.
+• A toolkit that supports Indexing (see list above) and is added to your project/agent.

 • A valid Credential for that toolkit (all toolkits except Artifact require credentials).